AlejandroDavidArzolaSaavedra/Kata-Domain-Histogram/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Alejandro%20David%20Arzola%20Saavedra-blue?style=flat-square&logo=github)](https://github.com/AlejandroDavidArzolaSaavedra)

+## Usage 🚀

+The `Histogram` class is a generic container that maintains a map of elements (`key`) along with their frequency of occurrence.
+It provides methods to retrieve the frequency of a specific element, obtain the set of unique elements, and increase the frequency of an element.

 ## Contributions 🤝

 Feel free to contribute to this project, whether by reporting issues, suggesting improvements, or proposing new features.
 Every contribution is welcome!